National Biological Information Infrastructure: History

 As a first step, in 1994, President Clinton signed Executive Order 12906, "Coordinating Geographic Data Acquisition and Access: the National Spatial Data Infrastructure".
 National Spatial Data Infrastructure (NSDI) dealt with the acquisition, processing, storage, and distribution of geospatial (geographically referenced) data.
 In conjunction with this, but without a presidential order, former Secretary of the Interior Bruce Babbitt renamed the national biotic resource information system as the National Biological Information Infrastructure (NBII).
 In 1996 the Office of Management and Budget Circular A-130, the document which directs the management of federal information resources in the United States, was amended to include the NBII.

 Funding and support for the NBII did not develop as quickly as the scientific community hoped, and in 1998, the President's Committee of Advisors on Science and Technology released a report "Teaming With Life: Investing in Science to Understand and Use America's Living Capital" which urged that current information technology be applied to the management of science information, and reiterated the findings of the 1993 report.
 In 2001 money was finally appropriated for the development of the system of NBII networked nodes, though far below the level recommended in the report.

-In implementing this system, the USGS designed each aspect of the system to focus on a narrow scope (often geographic) or purpose-based.
+In implementing this system, the USGS designed each aspect of the system to focus on a narrow scope (often geographic) or purpose.
 For example, the Southwest Information Node focused on desert ecosystems.